 The effects of berberine on type 2 diabetes patients are comparable to those of metformin, a popular prescription diabetes drug[*].

-A meta-analysis of 14 studies found that berberine is equally effective for improving insulin sensitivity and lowering blood sugar as the prescription diabetes drugs metformin, glipizide, and rosaglitazone[*].
+A meta-analysis of 14 studies found that berberine is equally effective for improving insulin sensitivity and lowering blood sugar as prescription drugs metformin, glipizide, and rosiglitazone[*].

 How Berberine Lowers Insulin Resistance

-- Lowers insulin resistance, which allows the blood sugar-lowering hormone insulin to work better[*]
+- It allows the blood sugar-lowering hormone insulin to work better[*]

 - Boosts glycolysis (sugar metabolism), which helps your body utilize sugar properly[*]